ilincahirtopanu/mod-finder/README.md

-# mod-finder
+# simple mod-finder
-finds smallest number that satisfies congruence relation
+finds smallest number that satisfies congruence relation a is congruent to b % m if a, b, m E Z